Q: What are the reasons for the prior publication policy?

 Q: Will prior press coverage of my research affect publication?

 A: No, AGU does not consider prior press attention of a result as publication unless the release is so extensive that it would count as prior publication of a paper.
 AGU encourages authors to release results to the press at the time of publication when a full assessment is possible.
 AGU does not embargo press notifications and strives to distribute these as soon as AGU content is available online.
 AGU also often co-issues or otherwise coordinates press notifications with authors’ institutions.
 We also can coordinate publication of your AGU paper with publication of other papers in non-AGU journals on request of authors or their institutions.
-We also will cooperate with authors and their institutions or funders if they issue an embargoed press release.
 If you feel that your paper merits press or social media attention, or are planning a press release or other press notification about your paper, please fill out our form here.

 Q: Can I duplicate methods sections or introductions in a paper or reproduce a figure?

 A: Proper citation and transparency always applies.
 The replicated passages should be indicated by quotes and a complete citation, to the page of the source.
 The editors and reviewers will advise if such a replication is appropriate, versus a simple statement such as “the methods follow those in (reference)”.
 Any figures that are reproduced or modified should similarly cite the source, and appropriate permission must be provided.